KelKi3/Final-Project-SQL/starting_with_questions.md

 Answer:

-The highest level of transaction revenues per country is seen in the United States and per city is San Fransciso.
+The highest level of transaction revenues per country is seen in the United States.

+Determining the highest transaction revenue per city is more difficult.
+The largest count of transactions is for the city category ‘(not set)’.
+Majority of the cities that are (not set) are located in the USA, but there are a significant amount in other countries such as United Kingdom, Canada and India.
+In total there are 135 countries that have cities that have no indication of what they are.

+Eliminating the indeterminant ‘(not set)’ cities from our data.
+The city with the highest total transaction revenue is San Francisco (USA).

 **Question 2: What is the average number of products ordered from visitors in each city and country?**